Paolo9882/integrated-system-architecture-course/README.md

 ## LAB 3: Design of a RISC-V-lite processor

 All the related files are in the directory **LAB3/**.
 In each folder there are README files explaining the content and the organization of the directory.

+## LAB 4: Verification with UVM

+All the related files are in the directory **LAB4/**.
+In each folder there are README files explaining the content and the organization of the directory.